 In this segment, Navient holds and acquires FFELP Loans and performs servicing and asset recovery services on its own loan portfolio, federal education loans owned by ED and other institutions.
 Although FFELP Loans are no longer originated, we continue to pursue acquisitions of FFELP Loan portfolios as well as servicing and asset recovery services contracts.
 These acquisitions leverage our servicing scale and generate incremental earnings and cash flow.
-In this segment, we generate revenue primarily through net interest income on the FFELP Loan portfolio (after provision for loan losses), as well as servicing and asset recovery services revenue.
+In this segment, we generate revenue primarily through net interest income on the FFELP Loan portfolio (after provision for loan losses) as well as servicing and asset recovery services revenue.
 This segment is expected to generate significant amounts of earnings and cash flow over the remaining life of the portfolio.

-Navient's portfolio of FFELP Loans as of December 31, 2018 was \$72.3 billion.
+Navient's portfolio of FFELP Loans as of December 31, 2019 was \$64.6 billion.
 We expect this portfolio to have an amortization period in excess of 20 years, with a 7-year remaining weighted average life.
 Navient's goal is to maximize the amount and optimize the timing of the cash flows generated by its FFELP Loan portfolio.
-During the year ended 2018, Navient acquired \$761 million of FFELP Loans compared to \$5.7 billion in 2017 and \$3.6 billion in 2016.
+During the year ended 2019, Navient acquired \$445 million of FFELP Loans compared to \$761 million in 2018 and \$5.7 billion in 2017.

 FFELP Loans are insured or guaranteed by state or not-for-profit agencies and are protected by contractual rights to recovery from the United States pursuant to guaranty agreements among ED and these agencies.
-These guaranty agreements generally cover at least 97 percent of a FFELP Loan's principal and accrued interest for loans that default.
+These guaranty agreements generally cover at least 97% of a FFELP Loan's principal and accrued interest for loans that default.

 As a result of the long-term funding strategy used for our FFELP Loan portfolio and the guarantees provided on these loans, the portfolio generates consistent and predictable cash flows.
-As of December 31, 2018, approximately 87 percent of the FFELP Loans held by Navient were funded to term with non-recourse, long-term securitization debt.
+As of December 31, 2019, approximately 90% of the FFELP Loans held by Navient were funded to term with non-recourse, long-term securitization debt.